metal-stack/docs/docs/src/index.md

 Part of the metal-stack runs on dedicated switches in your data center.
 This way, it is possible to automate server inventorization, permanently reconcile network configuration and automatically manage machine lifecycles.
 Manual configuration is neither required nor wanted.

+### Secure

+Our networking approach was designed for highest standards on security.
+Also, we enforce firewalling on dedicated tenant firewalls before users can establish connections to other networks than their private tenant network.

 ### API driven

 The development of metal-stack is strictly API driven and offers self-service to end-users.
 This approach delivers the highest possible degree of automation, maintainability and performance.